Model your Partner Accounts

-Accurate Partner Account modeling ensures a seamless onboarding experience, simplifies account management, and supports flexible integration patterns — from small stores to complex multi-entity organizations.
+Accurate Partner Account modeling ensures a smooth onboarding experience, simplifies account management, and supports flexible integration patterns — from small retailers to complex multi-entity organizations.

-This article explains how to structure Partner Accounts within Klarna’s ecosystem and how to align them with the company’s business structure and systems.
+This article explains how to structure Partner Accounts within Klarna’s ecosystem and how to align them with a Partner’s business structure and internal systems.

 For more details about Klarna's account structure, see here.